JeliPenguin/JeliPenguin/README.md

 - ⚡ Fun fact: ...
 -->

-Want to know more about me?
-Feel free to have a look at my own website: https://jelipenguin.github.io/
+🤔 Want to know more about me?
+Feel free to have a look at my personal [website](https://jelipenguin.github.io/) (under construction)!